solana-foundation/solana-improvement-documents/proposals/0093-disable-bpf-loader-instructions.md

 ## Impact

-1. New program will not longer be deployed with Bpf loader V2.
+1. New programs will no longer be deployable with Bpf loader V2.
 People will have to migrate their program deployment with the new Bpf loader, i.e. V3 or V4.